SHARK_64.jpg

 Introduction

-The Stegostoma tigrinum Augmentation and Recovery Project (StAR Project) is a global rewilding inititiative dedicated to restoring populations of the Indo-Pacific leopard shark (Stegostoma tigrinum) across parts of its range where the species has disappeared or declined sharply due to overfishing and habitat degradation.
+The Stegostoma tigrinum Augmentation and Recovery Project (StAR Project) is a global rewilding initiative dedicated to restoring populations of the Indo-Pacific leopard shark (Stegostoma tigrinum) across parts of its range where the species has disappeared or declined sharply due to overfishing and habitat degradation.

 Following a pivotal 2019 workshop hosted by Georgia Aquarium, the StAR Project was officially launched in 2020.
 It became the world’s first conservation translocation program for an elasmobranch species, uniting global expertise in captive breeding, genetics, husbandry, and population recovery.